microsoft/tilecode/manual.md

 ![home page](pics/homePage1.gif)

-Each TileWorld game has four kinds of map tiles and four kinds of sprites to work with, as shown on the screen.
+Each TileCode game has four kinds of map tiles and four kinds of sprites to work with, as shown on the screen.
 You can visit the art gallery to change the art of a tile or sprite by selecting the tile/sprite.

 ![help cursor](pics/helpGallery.gif)